Write-up Do’s and Don’ts

 Do: Create reports that deliver value.

-Delivering a revealing, actionable EOY client write-up is a great way to show clients that you both understand and care about their business.
+For Write-up Do’s and Don’ts delivering a revealing, actionable EOY client write-up is a great way to show clients that you both understand and care about their business.
 Software with robust reporting features allows you to cut to the quick with digestible figures about everything from dead stock to eCommerce.
 The better you can present the data in an EOY client write-up, the more relevant it is.

 Head here to learn more about how AccountingSuite makes lives easier for accountants and small business owners all year round.